rjafari44/ESP32-Sonar/README.md

 - Servo not moving → check external power
 - No data → verify wiring
 - Erratic readings → unstable ground or power noise
 - No connection → serial port already in use or wrong port
+- Button not working → check pull-up configuration and wiring
+- Manual mode unresponsive → verify potentiometer connections and pin assignment

 ---